stochnet/stochnet.github.io/d2r/lightning-sorceress.md

 <link rel="stylesheet" href="../style.css">

+**Back to the [main page](../README.html) or [build list](./build-list.html)**

 # Lightning Sorceress build

 Lightning Sorceress is a classic build for high damage.
-It becomes more versatile with the introduction of the Crack of the Heavens grand charm (lightning thunder grand charm).
+It becomes more versatile with the introduction of the Crack of the Heavens (aka the lightning sunder grand charm).

 ## Character stats

-- Strength: A total of 156 with all gears/charms to weild the Monarch shield with Spirit runeword
+- Strength: A total of 156 with all gears/charms to weild the Monarch shield with Spirit runeword.
-- Dexterity: None
+- Dexterity: None.
-- Vitality: All other points
+- Vitality: All other points.
-- Energy: None
+- Energy: None.

 ## Skills